-We use psychophysics and neuroimaging (fMRI, M-EEG) in adults and children of different cultures and cognitive skills to study the relation between perception and symbolic cognition: on one side, we investigate which aspects of perception act as fundamental building blocks of language-based symbolic cognition; on the other side we study if and how symbolic acquisitions in turn shape perception.
+We use psychophysics and neuroimaging (fMRI, M-EEG) in adults and children of different cultures and cognitive skills to study the relation between perception and symbolic cognition.
 Our research spans over two main areas: (1) semantic processing and spatial navigation, and (2) math skills and quantity perception.
 See a brief description of our work as well as some selected publications below: